-There may be occasions where an employee can no longer sustain a reasonable 10.1 and reliable attendance level or perform effectively in their role due to their health, and the impact a condition may have on their physical or mental capabilities.
-In these circumstances, where reasonable adjustments cannot be made or where they have been made but have failed to improve attendance the employee and ng2 may discuss the possibility of ill health retirement rather than following the formal capability procedure.
+10.1 There may be occasions where an employee can no longer sustain a reasonable and reliable attendance level or perform effectively in their role due to their health, and the impact a condition may have on their physical or mental capabilities.
+In these circumstances, where reasonable adjustments cannot be made or where they have been made but have failed to improve attendance, the employee and ng homes may discuss the possibility of ill health retirement rather than following the formal capability procedure.
 In such cases, managers should seek advice from HR and the employee should submit a letter requesting to be considered for retirement on the grounds of ill health.
-This letter should be supported by a letter from the employee's G.P.
+The employee will thereafter be required to provide appropriate medical evidence as required by their specific pension provider.